 Distinguished Senior Lecturer

-As a noted expert in smart grid economics, dynamic pricing, end-use technology, and retail competition, Lynne has been asked to speak to various academic, industrial, and regulatory groups about regulatory policy, institutional change, and experimental economic analysis of electric power market design.
+As a noted expert in economic regulation, end-use technology, and retail competition, Lynne has been asked to speak to various academic, industrial, and regulatory groups about regulatory policy, institutional change, and experimental economic analysis of electric power market design.
 She has served as a peer reviewer for the U.S. Department of Energy and the National Science Foundation, and for academic journals including Energy Journal, Public Choice, and Review of Economics and Statistics.
 She has provided expert testimony in proceedings before the Federal Energy Regulatory Commission, the California Public Utilities Commission, the Illinois Commerce Commission, and the New York Public Service Commission.
-She has also taught several economics workshops for regulators using experimental economics.
+She has also taught several economics workshops for regulators using experimental economics, and is one of the founding faculty of the Institute for Regulatory Law and Economics, which hosts an annual law and economics workshop for state regulators.

 Before considering government regulation of monopolies, Prof. Lynne Kiesling encourages us to...